BiologicalRecordsCentre/sparta/README.md

 # sparta
 ========

 This R package includes methods used to analyse trends in unstructured occurrence datasets and a range of useful functions for mapping such data in the UK.
 The package is currently **under development**.
+Note that frescalo currently uses an .exe compiled only for windows.

 ###News
 ----------------

+We have been made aware that some users of windows 7 have had issues with the frescalo function.
+We are currnetly in the processes of addressing this.
+In the meantime it will function correctly on XP.

-We have just updated sparta and are in the process of writing new tutorials for GitHub.
-In the meantime all the information you need should be in the help files for each function e.g. (?telfer, ?mixedModel, ?listLength, ?frescalo, ?plr, ?propDiff).
+We have updated sparta, all methods now have their own function (e.g. ?telfer, ?mixedModel, ?listLength, ?frescalo, ?plr, ?propDiff).
 Note that the function sparta() is no longer supported.

 ### Tutorials